ebosspc/Spooky-Spider/README.md

 # Spooky-Spider
+A short script I made using python turtle to draw a spider.
-Draws a black spider with blue eyes
+It will draw a black spider with blue eyes.
+This was my PLTW project for lesson 1.1.6